Conime2025/conime-multi/content/en/posts/games/dragon-ball-daima-pack-in.md

 source = "YouTube / Bandai Namco Entertainment"
 +++

-*Dragon Ball DAIMA Pack kini tersedia di Dragon Ball Xenoverse 2, hadirkan dua karakter baru, kostum, dan konten tambahan menarik.*
+*The Dragon Ball DAIMA Pack is now available for Dragon Ball Xenoverse 2, introducing two new characters, costumes, and exciting bonus content.*

-### Karakter & Konten Baru
+### New Characters & Content
 - Super Saiyan 4 Goku (DAIMA)
 - Super Saiyan 3 Vegeta (DAIMA)
-- Kostum dan aksesori baru dari Goku, Vegeta, Panzy, dan Glorio
+- New costumes and accessories for Goku, Vegeta, Panzy, and Glorio
-- Parallel Quests untuk menguji kekuatan karakter DAIMA melawan musuh besar dari dunia Dragon Ball
+- Parallel Quests to test DAIMA characters against classic Dragon Ball bosses
-- Skill baru, Super Souls, dan ilustrasi loading screen
+- New skills, Super Souls, and loading screen illustrations

 {{< related-auto >}}

-### Update Gratis dan Paket Tambahan
+### Free Update and Additional Packs
-- Update gratis (tersedia hari ini):
+- **Free update (available now):**
   - Raid Boss Battles
-  - Kostum & item lobby
+  - New lobby costumes & items
   - Super Souls
-  - Loading screen baru
+  - New loading screens
-  - Skill tambahan
+  - Additional skills
-- Time Patrol Support Pack (berbayar):
+- **Time Patrol Support Pack (paid):**
-  - Item, skill, dan kostum pendukung untuk karakter utama
+  - Support items, skills, and costumes for your main character

-### Platform
+### Platforms
-Tersedia untuk:
+Available on:
-PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, Nintendo Switch, dan PC (Steam)
+PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, Nintendo Switch, and PC (Steam)

 {{< related-auto >}}

-### Tentang *Dragon Ball Xenoverse 2*
+### About *Dragon Ball Xenoverse 2*
-Dirilis Oktober 2016, *Xenoverse 2* adalah RPG aksi dari Bandai Namco dan Dimps.
-Game ini dikenal dengan fitur kustomisasi karakter dan sistem *Time Patrol*.
-DLC DAIMA Pack memperluas konten cerita dan pertarungan secara signifikan.
+Released in October 2016, *Xenoverse 2* is an action RPG by Bandai Namco and Dimps.
+The game is known for its character customization and Time Patrol system.
+The DAIMA Pack DLC significantly expands the story and combat experience.

 {{< content-end >}}